michaelliu118/EQ-Works-Sample/README.md

-This is for submitting the work sample provided by EQ work.
+This is Liyang Liu's submission for the work sample provided by EQ work.